 Duration: Summer Quarter 2017 & Winter Quarter 2018

-To come up with a corporate identity for your personal brand.
-An extension of your personality and design ethos through your logo and brand elements.
+I wanted to come up with a corporate identity for my personal brand.
+A desire to extend my personality and design ethos through my logo made me go through my roots.

 An inspiration was much needed to ingrain the core values and my passion for design.
 I dream to possess a celebrated name in the design industry.

-I went though the story of individual brands who established their companies with a dream and passion.
+I went though the story of individual founders who established their company/brand with a dream & passion.
 I drew the sketches of their logos (including colors).

-I conducted a user test on my logo on social media (Facebook, and Instagram) to get the perspective of people about what they could see in this logo (the legibility of my monogram and its contrast ratio).
+I conducted a user test on my logo via social media (Facebook, and Instagram) to get the perspective of people about what they could see in this logo (the legibility of my monogram and its contrast ratio).
 I was intrigued by the responses I received and thus decided to go further with my design because it worked!